 Changes to the beautiful exterior lines are reserved for a new carbonfibre grille opening and when paired with the signature yellow paint, the effect is striking.
 Visually, it’s more like art than it is automotive styling.

 As for the inside the V12 Vantage S comes with a lavish leather and Alcantara upholstery, electrically adjustable sports seats, climate control, cruise control, and Aston Martin's infotainment system complete with sat nav, Bluetooth, USB connectivity and iPhone connectivity.
 But in our mind, the more hardcore character of this Vantage demands the available lightweight buckets.
 The perfectly positioned, correctly sized, and Alcantara-covered steering wheel carries over.

 As you would expect from any Aston Martin, the standard equipment list is swiftly followed by an extensive equipment list, which is no different on this occasion, with the opportunity to add a reversing camera, a Bang & Olufsen stereo, lightweight seats or numerous carbonfibre exterior trim.

 The interior is unchanged from its refresh in 2009 and while the instrument panel still accomplishes everything that’s expected of a modern car, its styling hasn’t kept pace with the competition.
 An interior refresh akin to that of the Vanquish would be a welcome update.

 In a digital world, this mega Vantage is refreshingly analogue and its raw, aggressive nature is boldly apparent, just as Aston Martin intended.

-If the deeply integrated electronic systems of other sports cars don’t appeal to you - like those found in the new, tech-laden Porsche 911 GT3 - the V12 Vantage S might just have the right blend of speed, style and character you’re looking for.
+If the deeply integrated electronic systems of other sports cars don’t appeal to you - like those found in the tech-laden Porsche 911 Turbo S - the V12 Vantage S might just have the right blend of speed, style and character you’re looking for.